-When there is excessive growth of a particular type of bacteria in the vagina that far outdoes the growth of the normally existing bacteria, the condition is one of bacterial vaginosis.
+When there is excessive growth of a particular type of bacteria in the vagina that far outdoes the growth of the normally existing bacteria, the condition is one of Bacterial Vaginosis (BV).
 This abnormal growth of undesired bacteria may result in unpleasant smelling discharge, pain, itching, and burning sensation in the vagina.
 This infection is more widespread among women of the childbearing age.
 At least 16% of the women in the US are found to be infected with this problem.

 Bacterial vaginosis can be kept at bay with following precautions: